-- Patient (female or male) ≥ 18 years who has a diagnosis of invasive breast cancer or DCIS pTis-4, pN0-N3, M0 - Synchronous bilateral breast cancer / DCIS is allowed - The patient is eligible for adjuvant breast local or loco-regional RT. - Mean heart dose is ≥4 Gy and / or V17/20 ipsilateral lung is ≥37% in a treatment plan based on sufficient target coverage as DBCG defined. - Adjuvant systemic therapy is according to DBCG guidelines - Boost (breast, chest wall and nodal), breast reconstruction (any type, except implants with metal), connective tissue disease, post-operative surgical complications, any breast size and seromas are allowed - Patient with previous non-breast malignancy is accepted if the patient has been without disease minimum 5 years, and the treating oncologist estimates a low risk of recurrence. - Life expectancy minimum 10 years
+- Patient (female or male) ≥ 18 years who has a diagnosis of invasive breast cancer or DCIS pTis-4, pN0-N3, M0.
+TxN1 is also acceptable provided the patient has been extensively evaluated with clinical mammography and MR of the breast without any sign of a primary tumour. - Synchronous bilateral breast cancer / DCIS is allowed - The patient is eligible for adjuvant breast local or loco-regional RT. - Mean heart dose is ≥4 Gy and / or V17/20 ipsilateral lung is ≥37% in a treatment plan based on sufficient target coverage as DBCG defined. - Adjuvant systemic therapy is according to DBCG guidelines, and institutional guidelines for patients treated outside Denmark. - Boost (breast, chest wall and nodal), breast reconstruction (any type, except implants with metal), connective tissue disease, post-operative surgical complications, any breast size and seromas are allowed - Patient with previous non-breast malignancy is accepted if the patient has been without disease minimum 5 years, and the treating oncologist estimates a low risk of recurrence. - Life expectancy minimum 10 years